ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 `kdb mount prelude.ini spec/<path>/spec/elektra ini`
 `kdb mount <specification> spec/<path> <storage plugin to read the specification> typechecker`

-Retrieving a random key from the specification using `kdb get <path>` will cause the typechecking to happen.
-The typechecker will issue a warning if it detects any problems with it.
-In case a key covered by a configuration specification is accessed programmatically, the typechecking will also happen if the typechecker is mounted.
+Retrieving any key from the specification using `kdb get <path>` will cause the typechecking to happen.
+The type checker will issue a warning if it detects any problems with it.
+In case a key covered by a configuration specification is accessed programmatically, the typechecking will also happen if the type checker is mounted.

-When altering a mounted specification using `kdb set <path>` or `kdb setmeta <path> <value>`, the typechecker will issue an error if the newly added key or metakey will lead to an inconsistent configuration specification according to the type system specification.
+When altering a mounted specification using `kdb set <path>` or `kdb setmeta <path> <value>`, the type checker will issue an error if the newly added key or metakey will lead to an inconsistent configuration specification according to the type system specification.

 It is often necessary to set multiple specification keywords at once in order to transform a valid configuration specification to another valid one.
 Therefore some kind of transaction is required so the typechecking only happens when the whole changes have been made.
 The easiest way to do this is to use the command `kdb shell`.
 An example of its usage is shown below.
+In case you prefer a graphical tool to edit configuration specifications you can use the qt-gui for Elektra.

 Please keep in mind that its better to unmount in the reverse way, so first unmount your specification and then prelude.